-Michael Brown is Vice President, Community Leadership at The Seattle Foundation.
-Before joining the staff of The Seattle Foundation, Michael Brown served as a legislative aide to Seattle City Councilmember Richard McIver from 1997 to 2000.
+Before joining the staff of Seattle Foundation, he served as a legislative aide to Seattle City Councilmember Richard McIver from 1997 to 2000.
 He also served as Deputy Director for the Washington Association for Community Economic Development, a nonprofit that provided training and technical assistance to community-based development organizations statewide.
 Michael holds a master’s in public administration from the University of Washington and a Bachelor of Arts in political science from Loyola University.
 He is the past chair of the Impact Capital Board of Directors, Vice President for Building Changes, and is a board member of Futurewise, the Washington State Budget and Policy Center and the King County Housing Authority.
 He also serves on the Interagency Committee for the Committee to End Homelessness in King County and is an advisory board member for Neighbor to Neighbor.
 Michael is an American Marshall Memorial Fellow and a graduate of Leadership Tomorrow.

 Doris Koo is a respected leader and seasoned executive in the community development sector.
 She recently retired from a 13-year career with Enterprise Community Partners, a leading national nonprofit specializing in affordable housing finance, advocacy and community development.
 She served in a variety of executive roles including that of president and CEO.
 Prior to her work with Enterprise, she spent seven years with the Seattle Housing Authority as Deputy Executive Director, leading efforts to build and preserve affordable housing, including the redevelopment of NewHolly and Rainier VIsta.
 In New York City, Doris led Asian Americans for Equality from an all-volunteer organization to the biggest owner and developer of low-income housing in New York City’s Chinatown and Lower East Side neighborhoods.
 Doris is a member of the governing council of Pacific Hospital Preservation and Development Authority in Seattle.
 She was elected to serve on the national board of AARP in June 2014, after serving on the board of the AARP Foundation from 2012-2014.
 She has served on the Investment Committee of The Russell Family Foundation; Washington State Infrastructure Task Force, and on boards of the National Housing Trust and the National Low Income Housing Coalition.
 She has a B.A. in sociology from the University of Wisconsin-Madison and a master’s degree in social service administration from the University of Chicago.